Master of Science in Biomedical Informatics

 How does the capstone work?

 Students are welcome to consider and research potential capstone projects from the moment they enter the program.
 Officially, however, students choose a project and institutional partner during the first capstone course.
 Staff and the proposal instructor will help students match with their preferred partner.
-After the Proposal course is complete, students proceed to Capstone Implementation for a quarter.
+After the Proposal course is complete, students proceed to Capstone Implementation (MSBI 39902) for a quarter.
 Student projects include a wide range of topics including data analysis, designing and building informatics tools, conducting research, and applying skills gained in the program.
 In the final quarter, students write up the project and prepare a public presentation in Capstone Writing and Presentation.

 Upon completion of the Master’s program, what degree will be awarded?